Zaïko Langa Langa: Manuaku's departure, from Gitta Production Présente Le Tout-Choc Zaïko Langa Langa to Funky

 During the first trimester of 1980, Manuaku's hit "Obi" was released.
 In September 1980, a mass revocation of many members, led to several disputes between Manuaku Waku and other members of the band.
 He left with Cheikdan Mbuku, Mbuta Sanza, Otis Mbuta and Djudjuchet Luvengoka to form Grand Zaïko Wawa.
 Months later, towards the end of the year, singer JP Buse, soloists Petit Poisson Avedila and Roxy Tshimpaka joined the band.
 They also released the hit "Fièvre Mondo", composed by Evoloko Jocker, which was awarded Best Song of the Year.
-Apart from this song, the singles "Solomo", "Viya" and "Crois-Moi" were also issued.
+Apart from this song, the singles "Solomo", "Amitié", "Viya" and "Crois-Moi" were also issued.
+With the exception of "Amitié", the recordings were compiled in 1983 by Verckys Kiamuangana Mateta on the LP L'Orchestre de tous les âges.

 Zaïko Langa Langa's third LP, entitled Gitta Production Présente Le Tout-Choc Zaïko Langa Langa, debuted in 1981, containing four songs.
-It was recorded during an exhaustive 8-song session at Studio Igloo in Brussels after the VISA 80 European tour launched by Franco Luambo, which was the third tour in the zone for the band.
-In September of that year, a faction led by Evoloko Jocker, including Bozi Boziana, splintered to establish Langa Langa Stars, supported by producer Verckys Kiamuangana Mateta.
+It was recorded during an exhaustive 8-song session at Studio Igloo (formerly Studio Caramel) in Brussels after the VISA 80 European tour launched by Franco Luambo, which was the third tour in the zone for the band.
+Teddy Sukami, then president of the group, had left Zaïko Langa Langa during this tour.
+Jossart N'Yoka Longo, his vice-president, assumed the presidency immediately.
+In September of that year, Evoloko Jocker, Bozi Boziana, Djo Mali Bolenge and Petit Cachet Ndjoli left to establish Langa Langa Stars, supported by producer Verckys Kiamuangana Mateta.
 Meanwhile, internal tensions brewed, leading to a rift with Verckys, who took back the instruments he had previously lent to the group in the middle of a concert at the Ciné Palladium in Kinshasa, later called Cinémax.
 Zaïko Langa Langa was inactive for a nine-month hiatus, bereft of both instruments and financial sustenance.
 Despite this schism, the band pressed on with another European tour in the latter part of 1981 and produced additional recordings.
 During this phase, Koffi Olomide, who was not yet affiliated with a specific band, contributed the track "Femme noire" to their Oka Biso !!!
-Tokangi Robinet !!! album, joining voices with Likinga, Ya Lengos, Bimi, and N'Yoka Longo.
+Tokangi Robinet !!! album, joining voices with Likinga, Lengi Lenga, Bimi Ombale, and N'Yoka Longo.